-I was definitely one of those people.
-Sure, I believed in single leg exercises, but they fell WAY after deadlifts and squats.
+I was definitely was one of those people.
+Sure, I believed in single leg exercises but they fell WAY after deadlifts and squats.
 The truth is I wasn’t all that great at single leg exercises so I found ways to demean them.
 Like so many, as time went on my philosophy changed because I started to realize my lack of attention to single leg exercises was not only limiting my progress, but not addressing true functional fitness.

 I knew single leg exercises were good, but they felt like balancing acts and I was missing the MUCH larger picture!

 Aren’t squats and deadlifts “functional”?
 Absolutely, but unlike so many times where we think going heavier and heavier makes them MORE functional, single leg exercises give us a very different view point of what it means to be strong and “functional”.
 Don’t get me wrong, functional training IS a thing and more importantly a system of training (heck, I did a 2 hour webinar HERE).

 Why is going heavier and heavier in squats and deadlifts not as functional as going to more single leg exercises?
 It goes back to the many times that I have pointed out that in fitness and performance training we overlook the very important movement pattern of locomotion.
 While we point to squats, hip hinges, and more, we totally tend to ignore locomotion and it how impacts how our body is designed to move and what that means to what we should be doing in our training.

 It is odd that locomotion is what our bodies are most specifically designed to do and yet most in fitness know the LEAST about it.